 A number of books, such as “The Rite of Sodomy: Homosexuality and the Roman Catholic Church” by Randy Engel, argue that homosexual priests view sex with minors as a “rite of passage” for altar boys and other pre-adult males.
 The problem is not so much pedophilia but pederasty, a perversion in adult homosexual men attracted to pubescent and adolescent boys (as opposed to little children).

 Several studies suggest that the incidence of homosexuality in the Roman Catholic priesthood is many multiples higher than in the general population as a whole.
 Available figures for homosexual priests in the U.S. ranges from 15% to 58%.
 This has been dubbed the “homosexual collective”; who, in turn, engage in in-group behaviors of promoting and covering for their running buddies and partners.

-Studies by Wolf and Sipe from the early 1990s claim that the percentage of priests in the Catholic Church who admitted to being gay or were in homosexual relationships was well above the national average for the country.
+Studies by Wolf and Sipe from the early 1990s claim that the percentage of priests in the Catholic Church who admitted to being in homosexual relationships was well above the national average for the country.

 Elizabeth Stuart, a former convener of the Catholic Caucus of the Lesbian and Gay Christian movement said, “It has been estimated that at least 33% of all priests in the RC Church in the United States are homosexual.”

 The Jay Report suggested that homosexual men entered seminaries in notable numbers from the late 1970s through ’80s.

 A 2002 Los Angeles Times nationwide poll of 1,854 priests (responding) reported 53% of priests who were ordained in the last 20 years (1982-2002) affirmed such a subculture existed in the seminary when they attended.